BrendanEnright/IRS_audit_county_profile/README.md

 2. IRS Audit Data - compiled by Kim Bloomquist from IRS reports from 2012 to 2016 - https://www.taxnotes.com/special-reports/audits/regional-bias-irs-audit-selection/2019/03/01/2957w
 3. National Neighborhood Data Archive - dataset created by a research team from the University of Michigan Institute for Social Research - https://www.icpsr.umich.edu/web/ICPSR/studies/38528/versions/V6

+### File Structure
+The File structure of this repository is laid out below:

 ## Data Replication Instructions
 To replicate the data cleaning, analysis, and visualization workflow for this project, follow the steps below.